AndreWohnsland/CocktailBerry/readme.md

 <!-- $\dot{V}_{new} = \dot{V}_{old} \cdot \dfrac{V_{expectation}}{V_{output}}$ -->

-## Cleaning the Maker
+## Cleaning the Machine

-The maker has a build in cleaning function for cleaning at the end of a party.
+CocktailBerry has a build in cleaning function for cleaning at the end of a party.
 You will find the feature under the `Bottles` tab.
 To start the cleaning process, the master password is needed to prevent unwanted cleaning attempts.
-The maker will then go to cleaning mode for the defined time within the config (default is 20 seconds).
+CocktailBerry will then go to cleaning mode for the defined time within the config (default is 20 seconds).
 A message prompt will inform the user to provide enough water for the cleaning process.
 I usually use a big bowl of warm water to cycle the pumps through one time before changing to fresh water and then running twice times again the cleaning program to fully clean all pumps from remaining fluid.

 ## Possible Ingredient SetUp

-If you are unsure, which ingredients you may need or want to connect to the maker, here is a quick suggestion.
+If you are unsure, which ingredients you may need or want to connect to CocktailBerry, here is a quick suggestion.
 You don't need to use all ten slot, but the more you use, the more recipes will be possible:

 - Vodka
 - White Rum